maciejtarsa/synthea-new-zealand/README.md

 Source: https://www.health.govt.nz/your-health/services-and-support/certified-providers

 ## Tools
-All analysis was conducted in Jupyer Notebook using Google Colab.
+All processing was conducted in Jupyer Notebook using Google Colab.
 Python packages used included Pandas and GeoPy.
+Details of the processing are in the jupyter files: `demographics.ipynb`, `hospitals.ipynb`, `timezones.ipynb` and `zipcodes.ipynb`.

 ## Data processing
 For adaptation to other countries, Synthea requires a very specific set of files with specific information included.
 The following files needed adapting:<br><br>